Biden approval rating drops to new low of 38 percent: poll - NewsBreak

 A Harvard CAPS-Harris Poll survey conducted at the end of October found that the president’s approval rating had slipped to 43 percent , which was down 5 points from the survey conducted in September.

-The latest USA Today-Suffolk University poll found that 46 percent of those surveyed believe Biden is doing a worse job as president than expected, including 16 percent who supported him at the ballot box last year.
-Forty-four percent of independents said he is performing worse, not better than they had expected.

-That disapproval is already shaping up to have an impact on Biden’s chances at reelection in 2024.
-According to the poll, 64 percent of respondents said they do not want the president to launch a bid for reelection, including 28 percent of Democrats.Exclusive: Congressman Tony Gonzales says $450,000 payments to migrants sets dangerous precedent

-For comparison, 58 percent said they do not want to see former President Trump at the top of the GOP ticket either, including 24 percent of Republicans.
+For comparison, 58 percent said they do not want to see former President Trump at the top of the GOP ticket either, including 24 percent of Republicans.87-year-old Florida woman told her social security benefits will be held until she’s 100

 The poll came on the heels of an unsuccessful night for Democrats in Virginia, where Republicans swept the governor, lieutenant governor and attorney general races.
 GOP candidate Glenn Youngkin bested former Virginia Gov. Terry McAuliffe (D) by roughly 68,000 votes in the marquee gubernatorial race seen as a potential harbinger of midterm races.